d33bs/set-website/_posts/2024-02-20-Lockfiles.md

 ## Introduction

 <!-- excerpt start -->
-Writing software often entails reusing existing software to solve common challenges and take advantage of existing work.
+Writing software often entails using code from other people to solve common challenges and take advantage of existing work.
-An external piece of software used by a specific project can be called a "dependency" (the software "depends" on that external work to accomplish tasks).
+External software used by a specific project can be called a "dependency" (the software "depends" on that external work to accomplish tasks).
 Collections of software are oftentimes made available as "packages" through various platforms.
 [Package management](https://en.wikipedia.org/wiki/Package_manager) for dependencies, the task of managing collections of dependencies for a specific project, is a specialized area of software development that can involve the use of unique tools and files.
 This article will cover package dependency management through special files generally referred to as "lockfiles".